carbon-language/carbon-lang/docs/project/contribution_tools.md

 ### Visual Studio Code

-[Visual Studio Code](https://code.visualstudio.com/) is an IDE used by several of us.
+[Visual Studio Code](https://code.visualstudio.com/) is a code editor used by several of us.
 We provide [recommended extensions](/.vscode/extensions.json) to assist Carbon development.
 Some settings changes must be made separately: